shakfu/buyer/README.md

 ## CLI Quick Start

-The `buyer` CLI now surfaces real procurement telemetry captured in a file-backed ledger and exports multi-sheet XLSX workbooks for operational reviews.
+The `buyer` CLI now surfaces real procurement telemetry captured in either a SQLite database or JSON ledger and exports multi-sheet XLSX workbooks for operational reviews.

 - `swift run buyer status` streams a control-tower snapshot with alert highlights and key counts.
 - `swift run buyer search "steel"` returns ranked suppliers by name, country, or category (`--limit` caps results).
 - `swift run buyer report --output reports/ops.xlsx` builds an Excel workbook with summary, supplier, PO, approval, delivery, and invoice tabs.

-By default the CLI seeds a temporary JSON store.
-Pin it elsewhere via `BUYER_DB_PATH=/path/to/procurement.json`.
+By default the CLI seeds a temporary SQLite database; point it elsewhere with `BUYER_DB_PATH=/path/to/procurement.sqlite3`.
+If you prefer a plain JSON ledger, supply a path with a non-SQLite extension (e.g., `BUYER_DB_PATH=/path/to/procurement.json`).
 Workbook generation also honors `BUYER_REPORT_PATH` when `--output` is omitted.
 All generated files live under the provided directory, which is created if missing.

 Each command shares the same domain service defined in `buyerlib`, so extensions (e.g., new alerts or report sheets) only require updating the library layer.